cleentfaar/slack-cli/CL/SlackCli/Resources/doc/installation.md

 # Installation

-## Step 1) Install the .phar file
+## Step 1) Installing the .phar file

 ### Method 1) Locally

 Just download the `slack.phar` file and store it somewhere on your computer.
-Check out the [manifest](http://cleentfaar.github.io/slack-cli/manifest.json) for an URL to download.
+Check out the [manifest](http://cleentfaar.github.io/slack-cli/manifest.json) for the URL of the version you want.

 ### Method 2) Globally (manual)